Chart Color Schemes

 Gwandalan has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 No changes can significantly affect an area's performance like alterations to local infrastructure, major projects, and planning initiatives.
-Zero projects have been identified by AreaSearch that may impact the area.
-Key projects include Crangan Bay Residential Estate, South East Growth Area Plan, Draft Greater Newcastle Metropolitan Plan 2036, and High Speed Rail - Newcastle to Sydney (Stage 1), with the following list providing details of those most likely to be relevant.
+A total of zero projects have been identified by AreaSearch that could potentially impact the area.
+Notable projects include Crangan Bay Residential Estate, South East Growth Area Plan, Draft Greater Newcastle Metropolitan Plan 2036, and High Speed Rail - Newcastle to Sydney (Stage 1), with the following list outlining those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.